This is my favourite pose.

-By the time I entered the hospital, all my energy already left the building and the intentional stride and imagined victory looked like a drawn-out, wilted dance in slow motion.
+By the time I entered the hospital, all my energy had already left the building, and the intentional stride and imagined victory looked like a drawn-out, wilted dance in slow motion.
 Nevertheless, I would try and win my battle of Waterloo, even if it would be somewhat more diluted than first imaged.

 After an hour and a chat with the counsellor, the MS nurse, the blood clinic and MS nurse again, there he was.
 My saviour. the one who would rule over thousands of future pinholes.